 Dangerous Road Conditions Attorney in New Braunfels

-Experienced Truck Wreck Lawyer Serving Seguin, Bexar County, and South Central Texas
+Experienced Truck Wreck Lawyer Serving Seguin, Comal County, and South Central Texas

 Primarily due to excessive wear and tear, many key stretches of Interstate 35, Interstate 10, and other major thoroughfares in South Central Texas are in a near-constant state of disrepair.
 All too often, these dangerous road conditions cause serious car and truck crashes, and in these situations, multiple parties may be liable for damages.
 It is critically important to identify and sue the correct entities or persons because mistakes commonly lead to frustrating and costly delays, not to mention the possible loss of a claim.